MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/ctrl-d--toggle-debug-info-.md

 ---
 title: CTRL+D (Toggle Debug Info)
 description: The CTRL+D key toggles debugger internal information flow on and off.
-This is used to restart communication between the target computer and the host computer in cases where the debugger is not communicating properly. ms.assetid: fcc5d597-6a3f-4d6c-82f9-3624efb4f434
+This is used to restart communication in cases where the debugger is not communicating properly. ms.assetid: fcc5d597-6a3f-4d6c-82f9-3624efb4f434
 keywords: ["CTRL+D (Toggle Debug Info) Windows Debugging"]
 topic_type: